🇸🇪

 Very Common

-Swedish "ansjovis" is a cured sprat product essentially unknown outside Scandinavia — and it hides in dishes that look purely vegetarian.
+Swedish ansjovis is a cured sprat product essentially unknown outside Scandinavia, and it hides in dishes that look purely vegetarian.
 Unlike Mediterranean anchovies, Swedish ansjovis is spiced and sugar-cured into a sweet-salty paste.
-It is the essential ingredient in Janssons frestelse — a layered potato gratin that appears at smörgåsbord buffets and is indistinguishable from a plain potato bake.
-Also turns up on toast and in egg dishes.
+It is the essential ingredient in Janssons frestelse, a layered potato gratin that appears at smorgasbord buffets and is indistinguishable from a plain potato bake.
+It also turns up on toast and in egg dishes at traditional settings.

-Janssons frestelse (potato gratin) · smörgåsbord · toast skagen · traditional egg dishes
+Janssons frestelse (potato gratin) · smorgasbord buffets · toast skagen · traditional egg dishes

 Kalles Kaviar